enoklearn/engineering/exercises/automated-testing/flaky-test-refactor.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Clone the [`engineerkit/exercise-flaky-tests`](https://github.com/exercise-flaky-tests) repo
 2. Run the CI/CD pipelines to figure out what the flaky tests might be